 Companies with a reliable corporate governance model are also more likely to be able to raise funding, including that initial IPO.
 There’s clear, long-term value creation.
 Investors can see what the company is working to achieve, understand its culture, and back it up (or not).

-There’s also the importance of clear and well outlined transparency with financial terms.
-For example, board committees expect consistent communication about the financial health of the organization.
+There’s also the importance of clear and well-outlined transparency with financial terms.
+For example, board committees expect consistent communication about the organization’s financial health.
 When there are clear guidelines and constant communication like this, there’s a higher opportunity for investors to be confident in lending and supporting the company.

-Depending on corporate strategy, this could be critical for the long-term development of the company.
-With a lack of clear insight into these areas, investors are less likely to view the company favorably or with trust.
-Objectives to raise funds then become complicated, if not impossible, to meet.
+Depending on corporate strategy, this could be critical for the company’s long-term development.
+Without clear insight into these areas, investors are less likely to view the company favorably or with trust.
+Objectives to raise funds become complicated, if not impossible, to meet.

 More so, investors are not just there for growth periods.
-With clearly established and maintained corporate governance, companies can turn to their loyal investors and even other financial institutions in difficult times with confidence, knowing they will be respected and supported.
+With clearly established and maintained corporate governance, companies can confidently turn to their loyal investors and even other financial institutions in difficult times, knowing they will be respected and supported.

 See Related: The Interpublic Group of Companies, Inc. ESG Profile (IPG): Is It Sustainable?